 - Melt chocolate chips over a double boiler or in the microwave in 30-second increments.
 Once melted, stir in coconut oil.

-- Arrange 14 mini (or about 7 standard) paper muffin liners in a mini muffin tin or on a plate.
+- Arrange 14 mini (or about 7 standard // as original recipe is written // adjust if altering batch size) paper muffin liners in a mini muffin tin or on a plate.
 Spoon in about 2 tsp of melted chocolate and use a brush or small spoon to coat the liner with chocolate almost all the way up the sides (see photo).
 Refrigerate for 10 minutes to set.

 - Spoon in 1 Tbsp amounts of peanut butter mousse and pat on the counter to release air bubbles and flatten the tops.
 Freeze for 10 minutes.

 - Drizzle or completely cover the tops of the cups with the remaining chocolate (you may have some leftover).

 - Place back in the refrigerator to set once more.
 Once thoroughly chilled, cover and store in the refrigerator for up to one week.
 Pop in the freezer for longer term storage.